Firigion/scarpets/README.md

 # Tile or grid

 **Disclaimer:** this app is currently in beta.
 It's pushed to this repo so that it's easier to install on servers using the `/script download` functionality.
-You can also install it by hand by butting [tile.sc](https://github.com/Firigion/scarpets/blob/master/tike.sc) into your scripts folder of your world.
+You can also install it by hand by putting [tile.sc](https://github.com/Firigion/scarpets/blob/master/programs/tile.sc) into your scripts folder of your world.

 ### How to use
 - User can define a grid by how many repetirions it makes in each direction and how far apart the repetitions are like so: